arhohuttunen/arhohuttunen.com/content/post/junit-5-migration/index.md

 }
 ```

-We can also see that neither test classes nor test methods need to be public in JUnit 5.
-We might actually get an IDE warning that they can be made package-private.

 ## Testing Classes and Methods

 As already previously mentioned, assertions and assumptions have been moved to new classes.
 Also, method argument order is different in some cases.